 Started by two chai lovers from different worlds, Chai Thela has become a successful venture with 6 outlets in the National Capital region(NCR- Delhi).
 Chai Thela is a startup which brews your favorite tea on the spot.
 According to the Co-Founder, Nitin Chaudhary, the tea dispenser machines in various corporate offices provide a terrible taste and the chai cooked on the regular thela (stalls) lack in the hygiene.
 Hence, both the co-founders thought up of bringing home like and hygienic tea for the people suffering from the same dilemma as these two.
 Started in 2010, Chai Thela aims to reach out to cities like Delhi, Pune, and Ahmedabad soon.

 Initiated in 2008, this tea based café has spread its wings with 18 outlets so far in India.
 The aim of the founder Abhishek Nahta is to become the leading tea café chain of India, with approximately 2 million of cups served so far the goal is not far from being achieved.

 The most profitable fact about the startup is that the tea prepared is from freshly brewed tea leaves and is completely handmade, unlike many of its competitors.

 Another magnificent tea startup is the Mumbai customers into a completely different experience of tea consumption.

 Started in 2013, tea trails plans to expand from 5 to 500 outlets in the next 5 years.
-With its outlets set in Delhi, Chennai, Hyderabad and Mumbai tea trails has raised funds of up to $ 1 million for the past few years and hopes to become one of the leading tea cafes of India by 2018.
+With its outlets set in Delhi, Chennai, Hyderabad and Mumbai tea trail has raised funds of up to $ 1 million for the past few years and hope to become one of the leading tea cafes of India by 2018.